 Claim costs include costs that will be incurred for claim settlement, minus expected recovery and other recoverable amounts.
 The Company takes all reasonable steps to have an appropriate information about its insurance risks.
 Therefore, because of uncertainty in claims provision calculation, it is probable that the final result can be different from the previously expected amount of liabilities.
 The following sensitivity analysis shows the impact on gross liabilities, profit before tax and equity for reasonably possible movements in key assumptions with all other assumptions held constant.
 The correlation of assumptions will have a significant effect in determining the ultimate impacts, but to demonstrate the impact due to changes in each assumption, assumptions have been changed on an individual basis.
 It should be noted that movements in these assumptions are non linear.
-Sensitivity analysis for claims provision as of 31 December 2023:
+Sensitivity analysis for claims provision as of 31 December 2024:

-2023

 In €000 Change in assumptions Impact on profit before tax gross of Reinsurance Impact on profit before tax net of reinsurance Impact on equity gross of reinsurance Impact on equity net of reinsurance

-Expected loss + 1 % (2 446) 0 (2 446) 0
+Expected loss + 1 % (4 240) (4 240) - -

-Inflation rate + 1 % (535) (535)
+Inflation rate + 1 % (736) (736) - -

-Expected loss - 1 % 2 446 0 2 446 0
+Expected loss - 1 % 4 240 4 240 - -

-Inflation rate - 1 % 535 535
+Inflation rate - 1 % 736 736 - -

-2022

 In €000 Change in assumptions Impact on profit before tax gross of Reinsurance Impact on profit before tax net of reinsurance Impact on equity gross of reinsurance Impact on equity net of reinsurance

-Expected loss +1% (2 446) 0 (2 446) 0
+Expected loss + 1 % (2 446) (2 446) - -

-Inflation rate + 1 % (535) (535)
+Inflation rate + 1 % (535) (535) - -

-Expected loss - 1 % 2 446 0 2 446 0
+Expected loss - 1 % 2 446 2 446 - -

-Inflation rate - 1 % 535 535
+Inflation rate - 1 % 535 535 - -

-The provision for the capitalized value of the reported annuity claims coming from MTPL contracts is determined using actuarial method by calculating present value of future disbursements, for each annuity separately, by taking into account the nature of the particular claim, possible development, legislation requirements and other relevant factors.
+The provision for the capitalized value of the reported annuity claims coming from MTPL contracts is determined using actuarial method by calculating present value of future disbursements, for each annuity separately, by considering the nature of the particular claim, possible development, legislation requirements and other relevant factors.
 Indexation of payable annuity amount is set according to the local legislative acts related to annuity payments.
 The Company performs sensitivity analysis for reported annuities by changing indexation assumptions.

-Sensitivity analysis for reported annuities as of 31 December 2023:
+Sensitivity analysis for reported annuities as of 31 December 2024: